BioDepot/BioDepot-workflow-builder/README.md

 For cloud instances and remote servers use the ip of the instance or remote server instead of localhost.

-For Windows and Macs the IP may vary depending on your setup - instructions are [https://docs.docker.com/network/](#Docker Network) for more information)
+For Windows and Macs the IP may vary depending on your setup

+Windows 10 Pro and newer Mac's running native Docker will use the same localhost setup.
+Windows 7, 8 and 10 Home edition, and older Macs that use a Virtual machine (VM) will need to use the IP of the virtual machine instead of localhost - usually 192.168.99.100.
+In addition, for these VM setups, the available RAM of the VM limits the RAM that can be used (usually 1 or 2 GB only).
+The VM settings must be adjusted to increase the available memory for applications such as Kallisto (roughly 8 GB and STAR (roughly 32 GB for human datasets) .

 4\.
 To quit the container, right click inside the browser and choose the QUIT container option.
 Alternatively, you can also stop it by finding the container id and stopping the container.
 Quitting the browser just closes the viewport to the container - it does not stop the container.